Manus Regional Processing Centre: 2020: on mainland Australia

 As of June 2020, over 100 men from Manus and Nauru were being detained in an hotel in Kangaroo Point in Brisbane, after being transferred to the mainland for medical treatment.
 They were confined to quarters under a lockdown during the COVID-19 pandemic, and legislation was introduced to parliament to remove mobile phones from refugees and asylum seekers in detention.
 The men held protests from their balconies, and protesters gathered outside on several occasions.
 The mobile phone legislation was not passed, and the 25 men were released into the community in February 2021.

 October 2021: PNG takes over

 In October 2021, the Australian Government cut off all support to the approximately 124 remaining men in Papua New Guinea, leaving the PNG Government to take over responsibility for them.
 While the decision to end the offshore detention program was welcomed by Amnesty International and other human rights, refugee advocate groups and Boochani, the uncertainty of the men's futures and the way that the government had handed over responsibility to PNG was criticised.
 The remaining men have been told that their options are transferring to the Nauru Regional Processing Centre or resettling in PNG.

+2023–2024

+In late October 2023, the New Zealand Government confirmed it would resettle 39 former Manus Island refugees, who were part of the final group of refugees in Papua New Guinea.

+In mid November 2023, Radio New Zealand reported that a group of former Manus Island refugees would lose access to a range of accommodation, health, welfare and immigration services due to non-payment by the Papua New Guinea Immigration and Citizenship Authority.